"We aren't meant to live forever. Death is a part of life."

 --Lara Croft, Rise of the Tomb Raider

 Rise of the Tomb Raider definitely improves on or expands outward from its predecessor title, introducing new gameplay mechanics and focusing more on developing supporting characters.
-It shows Lara, already convinced of the existence of the supernatural, mature from someone motivated by her deceased father's memory into a woman who wants to do the right thing for its own sake by fighting a shadow organization called Trinity.
+It shows Lara, already convinced of the existence of the supernatural, matured from someone motivated by her deceased father's memory into a woman who wants to do the right thing for its own sake by fighting a shadow organization called Trinity.
 She truly shines in this game, thanks to great writing and her plausible character arc (and some elements of this game appear in the recent Tomb Raider movie, along with aspects of the prior game [1]).

 Production Values